devPatreek/patreek-web/FIX_WWW_ADS_TXT.md

 2. Place this redirect **at the very beginning** of the `fetch` function, before rate limiting.

-This way, `www.patreek.com/ads.txt` will redirect to `patreek.com/ads.txt`, which Ezoic can access.
+This way, `www.patreek.com/ads.txt` will redirect to `patreek.com/ads.txt`, which ad networks can access.

 ## Why This Happens